dmbarbour/glas/docs/GlasProg.md

   * `(%do P1 ...)` - in context of Sel, represents committed action.
 Commit the entire chain of prior branch conditions, then run '%do' in the same transactional context as '%cond' or '%loop'.
   * `%fail` - in context of Sel, represents the lack of a case on the current branch.
 Causes computation to backtrack, aborting the most recent successful branch condition then trying the SelR path.
 In normal form, appears only in SelR position because we can optimize `(%br C %fail SelR) => SelR`.
   * Beyond these, Sel may also support language declarations, annotations, and macros.
 * `(%loop Sel)` - supports anonymous while-do loops, albeit mixing selection of action.
 Uses same Sel type as '%cond'.
 Implicitly exits loop if no '%do' step is selected.
-* `(%co P1 P2 P3 ...)` - execute P1, P2, P3, etc. concurrently as coroutines with independent stacks and voluntary yield.
+* `(%co P1 P2 P3 ...)` - execute P1, P2, P3, etc. concurrently as coroutines with independent data stacks and voluntary yield.
 This step only exits when all coroutines complete.
+Scheduling of coroutines must be associative and may be commutative (e.g. non-deterministic scheduling is both).
 * `%yield` - pauses a coroutine, providing an opportunity for concurrent computations to operate.
 Resumption is implicit.
 Each yield-to-yield step should be logically atomic, thus '%fail' implicitly rewinds to a prior '%yield' then awaits changes to observed state.
 * `(%atomic P)` - an atomic operation may yield, but will only resume internally.
 Fails only if all internal resumptions are failing.
 * `(%choice P1 P2 P3 ...)` - represents non-deterministic runtime choice of P1 or P2 or P3.
+* `%error` - explicit divergence.
+Unlike '%fail', we do not backtrack on error; it's equivalent to an infinite loop.
+However, errors can be recoverable in context of non-deterministic choice or non-deterministic scheduling of coroutines.

-* `(%sched Schedule P)` - (tentative; low priority) local guidance of a continuation scheduler, would only apply to continuations expressed within P. Not quite sure what a Schedule is.
+* `(%sched Schedule P)` - (tentative) local guidance for a continuation scheduler.
+Not sure what this should look like, other than that we will likely want to support a few deterministic schedules such as "prioritize leftmost" and "round robin".
+* *tbd* - (tentative) local guidance for non-deterministic choice

 Data Manipulation:
 * `d:Data` - push copy of data to top of data stack
 * `(%dip P)` - run P while hiding top of data stack
 * `%swap` - exchange top two stack elements. i.e. "ab-ba"
 * `%copy` - copy top stack element, i.e. "a-aa".
 * `%drop` - drop top stack element, i.e. "a-".
-* `%take` - "rl-vr" given a radix trie and bitstring label, extract the value and the radix tree minus the label.
-This is equivalent to '%fail' if no such label exists.
-* `%put` - "vrl-r" given a value, radix trie, and label, add the value to the radix tree at the label.
-This will diverge if it overwrites existing tree structure.

 Environment Access and Manipulation:
 * `(%scope EnvTL P)` - apply EnvTL to RegisterNames and HandlerNames in P. This applies across definition boundaries.
 To support extension, composition, and metaprogramming, EnvTL has a dedicated AST structure.
   * `(%tl TL)` - the common case, same prefix-to-prefix radix tree TL as namespaces.
     * Translation to NULL or WARN will block use of a register or handler, with WARN reducing compile-time errors to compile-time warnings and runtime errors (by default).
-  * `(%tl.arc NewPrefix OldPrefix RegisterName)` - (tentative) support for associative naming structure; see *Environment Abstraction*.
+  * `(%tl.arc Prefix RegisterName RegisterName)` - binds Prefix to a namespace indexed by a directed edge between two registers.
+Useful for access control and *Environment Abstraction*.
   * `(%tl.seq EnvTL1 EnvTL2 ...)` - apply EnvTL1 then EnvTL2 etc. in sequence.
 * `(%rw RegisterName)` - swap data between named register and top data stack element.
 * `(%call HandlerName EnvTL)` - invoke a handler, applying a translation to control the handler's view of the caller's environment.
-Diverges with error if handler is not defined.
+Error if handler is not defined.
-* `(%check HandlerName)` - if HandlerName is defined, is a no-op.
-Otherwise is equivalent to '%fail'.
-This should be resolved at compile-time in most contexts.
+* `(%call.avail HandlerName)` - if HandlerName is defined, acts as a no-op.
+Otherwise acts as '%fail'.
 * `(%local Prefix P)` - (tentative) allocate a fresh namespace with registers initialized to zero.
 Translate Prefix to this namespace in context of P. Clear the registers upon exit from P. Clear may diverge if registers contain linear data.
   * we could feasibly integrate with handlers, e.g. `(%local Prefix Handlers P)`
 * *tbd* - introduce handlers in context of a subprogram.

 Tooling and Evolution: